Kunalverma1502/esp32-mini-drone/README.md

 # ESP-32 Drone
-Project using the ESP32 and MPU6050 to control a quadcopter.
-Done with arduino for esp32 ide.
+ESP-32 Drone is an open-source light weight and compact drone with extended IO's for adding multiple sensors.

 <p align="center">